suma-project/Suma-Vagrant/README.md

   * grunt-watch    - Execute grunt watch for analysis tools
   * npm-clean      - Clean node_modules directory
   * npm-install    - Execute npm install for analysis tools
-  * provision-dev  - Provision the development environment on the guest

 ## NOTICE

-This project is a demo project only and is not intended for production use at this time. *Please use this only for testing or development deployments*.
+This project is not intended for production use at this time. *Please use this only for testing or development deployments*.